The Politics Of Permanent Occupation -- Bush & Cheney, Deception, And Keeping U.S. Troops In IRAQ, Indefinitely.

 A TPM reader sent Josh Marshall an email...
 We 'stole' a copy of said email...
 And a better summary of the Cheney/neocon Iraq-occupation masterplan [disaster], we have not seen...
 So, here it is:

-Cheney, in particular, is vicious enough
+Cheney, in particular,

 to contemplate a long-term presence